 Fees and Expenses of the Fund.
-This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
-You may qualify for sales charge discounts on Class A shares if you and your family invest, or agree to invest in the future, at least \$25,000 in the Hotchkis & Wiley Funds.
-More information about these and other discounts is available from your financial professional and in the sections titled "About Class I, Class A, Class C and Class Z Shares" beginning on page 63 of the Prospectus, in Appendix A to the Prospectus, and in "Purchase of Shares" beginning on page 57 of the Fund's Statement of Additional Information.
-You may be required to pay other fees to financial intermediaries, such as brokerage commissions, on your purchases and sales of Class Z shares of the Fund, which are not reflected in this table.
+This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
+You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$25,000 in Class A shares.
+More information about these and other discounts is available from your financial professional and in the sections titled "About Class I, Class A, Class C, and Class Z Shares" beginning on page 56 of the Prospectus, in Appendix A to the Prospectus, and in "Purchase of Shares" beginning on page 53 of the Fund's Statement of Additional Information.
+You may be required to pay brokerage commissions on your purchases and sales of Class Z shares of the Fund, which are not reflected in this table.